jofas/blog/content/002-first-time-running.md

 "Alright."
 I answered innocently and followed like a lamb to the slaughter.

 Of course we had to do squats.
 For warm-ups.
 Man.
-Long story short, squatting after three years with no weight training was nearly as bad as going for a run after eight years of no running.
+Squatting after three years with no weight training was nearly as bad as going for a run after eight years of no running.
-The pain my body had to endure for over a week was excruciating.
+The soreness my body had to endure for over a week was excruciating.
 One of the best parts of my daily routine was walking to and from uni through beautiful Edinburgh every day.
-From Leith along Leith Walk to Princes Street, over North Bridge with its breathtaking view of Old and New Town, Scott Monument and the Balmoral and finally along Old College to the Bayes Centre at George Square and back.
+From Leith along Leith Walk to bustling Princes Street, over North Bridge with its breathtaking view over Old and New Town, Scott Monument and the Balmoral and finally alongside Old College through Potterrow Port to the Bayes Centre at George Square and back.
 2.5 kilometers one-way.
 For a week I had to hobble the whole distance.
 But I was hooked again on weight lifting.
-How your body feels afterwards; the stress release and endorphins are just too good.
+How your body feels afterwards; the stress relief and the release of endorphins are just too good.
-Combine that with the reward of getting stronger, feeling healthier and a more attractive physical appearance, I was back on the grind and have been since that day I completely wracked my legs and lower back.
+Combined with the reward of getting stronger, feeling healthier and a more attractive physical appearance, I was back on the grind and have been since that day I completely wracked my legs and lower back.

-% how my training routine has looked like in recent years
+My aim shifted from being a good basketball player to being a healthy, injury-free person with high overall strength and athletic ability.
+Since 2020 I've tried out various training plans and routines to achieve that goal.

+% TODO: here something is missing, I need to figure out what (discussion on my
+        health, I guess)

+I've been focusing mostly on increasing my personal records in my favourite full-body lifts like deadlifts, squats, overhead presses, cleans and power snatches, though these days I'm back on bodyweight exercises with a focus on pistol squats and decline push-ups.

 % Paragraph setting the concrete scene + my state of mind